 - They're in a cramped home/apartment and have nowhere to store the bottles

 Do you see how something as "obvious" as selling water is not so obvious?

 This is why you must disqualify your prospects in order to discover not only do they have pain, but the severity of their pain along with their willingness and ability to invest the time, money, and energy in order to make the pain go away.

-If you don't "close first, then present," you're going to jump right into dog-and-pony-show mode where you demo your solution, answer all of their questions, give free consultations, provide detailed proposals, sharpen your pencil, present again to the next person at the company that needs to see your detailed demo, sharpen your pencil again, only to then find out the ultimate decision maker has not agreed to this solution, has not authorized the budget, and is not on board, which results in your "99% Done" deal arriving DOA days before the end of the quarter.
+If you don't "close first, then present," you're going to jump right into the dog-and-pony-show mode where you demo your solution, answer all of their questions, give free consultations, provide detailed proposals, sharpen your pencil, present again to the next person at the company that needs to see your detailed demo, sharpen your pencil again, only to then find out the ultimate decision-maker has not agreed to this solution, has not authorized the budget, and is not on board, which results in your "99% Done" deal arriving DOA days before the end of the quarter.

 That's why I say...

 To make any sale, you must make every sale."

 When you "close first, then present," you are following the "sales dog methodology," which is based on the chain dog of a roller coaster, as shown below in my fancy artwork!

 In the military, this would be the same as having someone "check your six," i.e. keep you safe from the enemy sneaking up from behind and attacking you at your most vulnerable position.

 The chain dog is the actual name of the safety bar that makes the "clank, clank" sound as the roller coaster climbs that first big hill.